 You may notice that many of our upcoming Your Healthy Family stories will be about the importance of not ignoring health issues – and how the COVID-19 pandemic has kept some from seeking medical care or routine screenings.

-In our last story, [YHF: Doctors urge women not to put off mammograms] we talked about the importance of getting a mammogram and the national trend that women are not having them because of fears over contracting COVID-19 at the doctor’s office.
+In our last story, we talked about the importance of getting a mammogram and the national trend that women are not having them because of fears of contracting COVID-19 at the doctor’s office.

-The importance of keeping up on your general health, perhaps, has never been more important.
-Underlying health issues, obesity, pre-existing conditions are all known to give COVID-19 an advantage in attacking you and opening you up to a more severe case of the illness should you get it.
+The importance of keeping up with your general health, perhaps, has never been more important.
+Underlying health issues, obesity, and pre-existing conditions are all known to give COVID-19 an advantage in attacking you and opening you up to a more severe case of the illness should you get it.